BettercareHealth/bettercare/maternal-mental-health/test-4.md

 	-	It could be embarrassing and stressful if your waters broke and you were out shopping
 	+	It is a life transition and adapting to change can be stressful
 	-	A fetus growing inside puts stress on your bones and muscles
-2. Why is a good relationship between mother and health worker important?
+2. Why is a good relationship between mother and health or social worker important?
 	-	Mothers will be happier to clean up after themselves if they make a mess during delivery
 	-	Mothers are less likely to complain
 	-	It makes it easier to tell a mother that she needs a Caesarean section
-	+	Compassionate care from the health worker can influence the mother emotionally and physically
+	+	Compassionate care from the health or social worker can influence the mother emotionally and physically
 3. What are the four principles of the Better Births Initiative (BBI)?
 	-	Breastfeed, birth companions, bonding, and initiate good practice
 	-	Eat during labour, walk during labour, no shaving, and no enemas